Toyota Mark II

 The Toyota Mark II (トヨタ・マークII, Toyota Māku Tsū) is a compact, later mid-size sedan manufactured and marketed in Japan by Toyota between 1968 and 2004.
 Prior to 1972, the model was marketed as the Toyota Corona Mark II.
-In some export markets, Toyota marketed the vehicle as the Toyota Cressida between 1976 and 1992 across four generations.
+In most export markets, Toyota marketed the vehicle as the Toyota Cressida between 1976 and 1992 across four generations.
 Toyota replaced the rear-wheel-drive Cressida in North America with the front-wheel-drive Avalon.
-Every Mark II and Cressida was manufactured at the Motomachi plant at Toyota, Aichi, Japan from September 1968 to October 1993, and later at Toyota Motor Kyushu's Miyata plant from December 1992 to October 2000, with some models also assembled in Jakarta, Indonesia as the Cressida.
+Every Mark II and Cressida was manufactured at the Motomachi plant at Toyota, Aichi, Japan from September 1968 to October 1993, and later at Toyota Motor Kyushu's Miyata plant from December 1992 to October 2000, with some models also assembled in Jakarta, Indonesia and Parañaque, Philippines as the Cressida.

+Its size, ride comfort, and interior accommodations ranged from affordable to luxurious, and it was typically Toyota's most luxurious offering in markets where the more prestigious Crown was not available.
+Vans and fleet use versions were also offered, although they were gradually discontinued, with taxi production ending in 1995 and the Mark II Van ending in 1997.
+The last three generations were only available as four-door sedans for private use.

 History

 The first series, called the Toyota Corona Mark II was an all new vehicle at its introduction in 1968, that sought to offer a car that was just under Japanese government regulations concerning maximum vehicle dimensions and engine displacement, thus allowing the Crown to grow larger and more luxurious.
 Using the established platform of the Corona sedan but slightly larger and wider, it was exclusive to Toyopet Store locations, and offered as a competitor to the newly introduced Nissan Laurel in Japan, the Isuzu Florian, and the Nissan Bluebird / Datsun 510 internationally that appeared August 1967, and two years after the Mazda Luce in 1966.
+The Mark II was the top-level product at Toyopet Store locations until the Toyota Celsior was introduced in 1989.

 At the Mark II's introduction in the late 1960s, Toyota was known as a small, economy car manufacturer.
-The Mark II allowed Toyota to establish itself as a more mainstream, international automaker and pursue new market opportunities.
-The Corona Mark II was sold as a larger companion to the Corona, while still being smaller than the Crown.
-The Mark II introduced a comfortable front-engine, rear-drive vehicle that was larger than older Toyotas while maintaining an affordable price and better fuel economy than vehicles with larger straight-six and V8 engines, and shared most of its technology and appearance with the larger, more prestigious Crown.

-As the Mark II began to become popular with drivers around the world, Toyota introduced variations of the Mark II with two different model names, both sedans but with different styling and marketing approaches.
-The sportier Toyota Chaser appeared in 1977, and later in 1980, the high luxury content Toyota Cresta appeared, and both were exclusive together at Toyota Auto Store locations.
+The Corona Mark II was sold as a larger companion to the Corona while still being smaller than the Crown.
+In Japan, the sportier Toyota Chaser appeared in 1977 at Toyota Auto Store, and later in 1980, the Toyota Cresta appeared at Toyota Vista Store locations.
 As other automakers continued to offer vehicles in this size class, the Mark II's popularity peaked in the 1980s.
-The Mark II's siblings, the Chaser and the Cresta were discontinued due to declining sales, partly influenced by the Japanese recession that started in the early 1990s, and were combined into the short-lived Toyota Verossa.
-The Mark II evolved into the Toyota Mark X which was popular in Japan and select international markets until the growing demand for SUVs and crossovers, which saw the Mark X cancelled in 2019.
+The Mark II's siblings, the Chaser and the Cresta, were discontinued due to declining sales, partly influenced by the Japanese recession that started in the early 1990s and were combined into the short-lived Toyota Verossa.
+The Mark II evolved into the Toyota Mark X, a name chosen because it was the tenth generation of the car, which was popular in Japan and selected international markets until the growing demand for SUVs and crossovers, which saw the Mark X canceled in 2019.